RegardsOss/RegardsOss.github.io/regards-framework/gson-starter.md

 - Creating a sub class of **PolymorphicTypeAdapterFactory** and registering it with annotation

-# 5\.
+## 3.3.
 How to instanciate polymorphic factory

 Init an instance of **PolymorphicTypeAdapterFactory** or a subclasses and **registerSubtype** on it.

 **Sub type can be registered even if factory has already been created at runtime.**

-# 6. Use exclusion strategy
+## 3.4.
+How to use exclusion strategy

 Just annotate field with **GsonIgnore** to exclude a particular field.